semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 . . .
 ```

-The “Test” block is the last one.
-It runs some tests on the newly
+**Test**: this is the last block in the pipeline.
+It runs some tests on
-deployed canary.
-We use `kubectl get pod` to find the pod name of the
+the young canary.
+Combining `kubectl get pod` and `kubectl exec` we can
-canary deployment, and then `kubectl exec` to run a command inside the
+run commands inside the pod.
-pod’s container.
-The test script pings the database to check that it is
-reachable from the cluster.

-Once the test run successfully, the next command runs a database
-migration script.
-If the new version requires some database
-modifications, the script will update the database tables accordingly
-\[2\].

 ``` yaml
 . . .